- Straight: Bob's son, B.J. draws pictures of Bob dying horribly:

 Bob: "Oh my God...
 Where'd you learn to draw so well?
 Look at that shading..."

 Bob: "B.J.!
 Don't leave your bear-traps on the steps, someone could trip and fall!
 And why is there a flamethrower in the shower?
 Are you trying to seriously burn someone?
 Why does my coffee smell like bleach?"

-Not only does Bob remain oblivious to B.J.'s murderous intentions, so does everybody else!
+- Not only does Bob remain oblivious to B.J.'s murderous intentions, so does everybody else!

-Downplayed: Bob sees his son drawing pictures of Bob dying horribly, and is concerned that his son doesn't like him, but hasn't picked out just how much.
+- Downplayed: Bob sees his son drawing pictures of Bob dying horribly, and is concerned that his son doesn't like him, but hasn't picked out just how much.

-B.J.: "Dad look at my project for my art assignment."
-Bob: "Alright, let's take a look."
-B.J.: "See, it's a village of angry peasants rising up against the evil tyrant and leading him to his execution."
 Bob (Looks at the drawing): "Yeah, it looks goo—wait..."
 (Bob takes a closer looks at the drawing.
 The tyrant is bloody and crying and looks just like Bob.
-The village people and the executioner looks just like his son.
+The village people and the executioner look just like his son.
 Bob points a finger at the tyrant.)
 "Is that—?"
-B.J.: "Watercolors?
-Yeah, I don't normally use them, but I want a good grade and the teacher encourages us to challenge ourselves."
-Bob: "Um, yeah that's nice, but don't you think the tyrants looks—" B.J.: "Realistic?
-Well duh, Dad, that's what I was aiming for."

 Bob: "Haha look how dopey and fat the tyrant is!
 No wonder the peasants are killing—-wait that's me!
 Why would you paint me being killed?!"